 What are the Comparative Negligence Laws in South Carolina?

 South Carolina operates under a rule called modified comparative negligence.
-This means that, unlike some states, South Carolina allows victims who are partially responsible for causing their own injuries to still seek recovery from the other negligent party, so long as they are not more than 50 percent at fault.
+This means that the state allows victims who are partially responsible for causing their own injuries to still seek recovery from the other negligent party, so long as they are not more than 50 percent at fault.

-No matter how large of a portion of fault someone believes they may have contributed, an experienced South Carolina personal injury attorney could help evaluate how the court may apportion the fault, depending upon the specific circumstances of the case.
+No matter how large of a portion of fault someone in South Carolina believes they may have contributed to their injuries, an experienced attorney could help evaluate how the court may apportion the fault, depending upon the specific circumstances of the case.

 Damages in Personal Injury Accident Cases

-Personal injury victims in South Carolina may be eligible for a wide range of areas of compensation, including compensation for economic damages such as medical bills and hospital stays, surgical costs, rehabilitation, and physical therapy.
+Personal injury victims may be eligible for a wide range of areas of compensation, including compensation for economic damages such as medical bills and hospital stays, surgical costs, rehabilitation, and physical therapy.
 This can also cover the cost of renovating a home or vehicle for someone with new disabilities resulting from the personal injury accident.
 A person may also be eligible for compensation of lost wages due to missed work or the inability to return to work in the same capacity as before the accident.

 Personal injury victims may obtain compensation for their non-economic damages.
 This can cover their emotional trauma, pain and suffering, mental anguish, loss of enjoyment in life, and the loss of the ability to pursue their hobbies, goals, and career aspirations.

 If a person dies as the result of their injuries, their surviving family members may be eligible for wrongful death damages.
 This can include funeral costs, end-of-life medical care, and hospital stays, and the loss of the deceased person’s financial and emotional support.
-Regardless of the extent of a victim’s damages, an experienced personal injury attorney in South Carolina could help determine what compensation may be appropriate.
+Regardless of the extent of a victim’s damages, an experienced local lawyer could help determine what compensation may be appropriate.